telerik/xaml-docs/controls/radgridview/features/search-as-you-type.md

 In **R1 2019**, the **Searching** and **Searched** events were introduced.

 The **Searching** event will be raised when the grid data is about to be searched.
-It's arguments are of type **GridViewSearchingEventsArgs**.
+It's arguments are of type **GridViewSearchingEventsArgs** and contain the value of the text which was entered in the search panel **TextBox** - **SearchText**.
+They also contain a boolean property which indicates whether the event should be canceled - **Cancel**.

 A common scenario for the use of this event is when you want to cancel the search based on a condition: